man proposing to woman

-The engagement period could last anywhere from days to even years in some cultures.
+The engagement period can last anywhere from days to even years in some cultures.
 The length of an engagement also varies from couple to couple.
 At the end of the engagement period, the couple performs a ceremony to exchange wedding vows.
 Once the ceremony is complete, the marriage is considered to have “officially” begun and a couple begins the rest of their lives together as man and wife.

 Wedding traditions have changed over the years, and different people “tie the knot” in different ways.
 While many practices are rooted in tradition, today, many couples focus on planning events reflective of their personal love stories.